 On top of "day job" responsibilities, I've been active in my personal capacity—writing articles, blogging, advising political campaigns, and ultimately putting my name on a ballot.
 My essays have appeared in Washington Quarterly, Foreign Policy, Survival, Policy Review, and World Politics Review, as well as op-eds in more than a dozen newspapers.
 I was a main blogger on Democracy Arsenal and regular contributor to TPMCafé.
 I served on the foreign policy team for both of President Obama's campaigns and was principal adviser to then-candidate Al Franken from 2005-2009.

-My own political career began with my April 2016 election to the Stevens Point City Council and was extended in 2020 with reelection to a third term.
-To support the Democratic cause here in Wisconsin, I've spearheaded a new Environmental Caucus for the state Party and serve as Caucus chair.
-Having glimpsed the inner workings of the state Party—and experienced the dramatic April 2020 election—I collaborated with fellow evaluator Kathleen Sullivan on a piece for TPMCafé looking at the WisDems' dramatic victory from an evaluator's perspective.
+My own political career began with my April 2016 election to the Stevens Point City Council, and I was elected for a fourth term in April 2022.
+To support the Democratic cause here in Wisconsin, I spearheaded a new Environmental Caucus for the state Party and served as Caucus chair for its first three years.
+Having glimpsed the inner workings of the state Party—and experienced the dramatic April 2020 election—I collaborated with Kathleen Sullivan on a piece for TPMCafé looking at the WisDems' remarkable victory from an evaluator's perspective.
 We also coauthored a piece for the Daily Yonder about Caucus efforts to win rural voter support via the issue of pollution from outsized industrial dairy and hog farms.

 My formal training was in the Harvard Kennedy School's MPA program, on top of a BA in religious studies from Brown University.
 A lifelong fan of pop music, I published an essay at PopMatters on what The Clash mean to me and was featured several times on the "Top Five" segment of David Dye's World Cafe on NPR.
-I live in Stevens Point with my wife Susan Bender, a soprano soloist and voice professor—our daughter having flown the coop to Portlandia.
+I live in Stevens Point with my wife and our black lab Caber—our adult child having flown the coop to points west.
 When I'm not grappling with problems of policy and politics, I am playing tennis, watching players on the pro tour, or umpiring youth, adult, or high school tournaments.